-Teaching and incorporating creative writing in the secondary ELA classroom is oftentimes something that gets left out.
+Teaching creative writing in the secondary ELA classroom is oftentimes something that gets left out.
 Between all of the other content -reading novels and nonfiction, writing argument papers and analysis papers, and including vocabulary and grammar- it can be tough to include creative writing.
 However, it is important to dedicate some time to creative writing.
+Teaching Creative Writing - Narrative Writing Teaching Unit

 Creative writing is a valuable skill that can help students express their ideas, emotions, and experiences in a unique and artistic way.
 Plus, it helps students access a different part of their brains that require imagination and creativity.

-Here are some tips for teaching creative writing:
+Here are 7 tips for teaching creative writing:

 It is important for students to feel safe and comfortable in their environment when they begin the creative writing process, as this will allow them to express themselves freely and openly.
 Create a classroom culture that is conducive to creativity, where students can share their ideas without fear of judgment or criticism.